 Profiling Information

-For some issues you may be asked by Support to provide profiling information for a problematic query.
+In some scenarios you may be asked by Support to provide profiling information for a problematic query.
 To get this information you must first run a test of the problematic statement with profiling enabled, and then retrieve the log files for that session.

 Step 1: Run a test of the problematic statement with profiling enabled